 Here is our summary of the key changes for savers:

-From April 2017, under 40s will be able to save up to £4,000 per year in the Government’s new savings scheme, the Lifetime ISA’.
+From April 2017, under 40s were be able to save up to £4,000 per year in the Government’s new savings scheme, the Lifetime ISA’.
 Those who save into this ISA will receive a Government top up for £1 for every £4 contributed until they reach 50.
 When withdrawn, the cash will be free from tax, provided certain terms are met.
 Only those who use the ISA to buy a house or for retirement, however, will get the full value of their savings as well as the Government bonus.
 On the other hand, those who have already taken out a Help to Buy ISA will be able to transfer their savings into a Lifetime ISA.

 The Chancellor announced the cut of Capital Gains Tax from 28% to 20% which will ‘put rocket boosters on the backs of enterprise and productive investment’, the Chancellor told MPs.
 The basic rate of Capital Gains Tax will also fall from 18% to 10% on 6th April.